-This policy will have an important role in clearly setting out what the expectations of new development are.
+Policy SP1B and P10 will have an important role in clearly setting out what the expectations of new development are.

-Further guidance is offered in supplementary planning documents including Neighbourhoods for Living, Building for Today Tomorrow and Householder Design Guide.
+Further guidance is offered in supplementary planning documents including Neighbourhoods for Living, Building for Today Tomorrow, Householder Design Guide and Accessible Leeds.